Family of Jeff Bezos

-The family of Jeff Bezos, who is an American business magnate, is active in business and philanthropy.
+The family of Jeff Bezos, who is an American billionaire businessman, is active in e-commerce, space exploration, and philanthropy.
 Bezos and his former wife MacKenzie Scott co-founded Amazon.

 Jeff's mother and stepfather are the co-founders of the Bezos Family Foundation.

-The family members have Danish-American, Mexican American and Cuban heritage.
+The family members have Danish-American and broader European-American ancestry, while having Mexican American and Cuban heritage through marriage and adoption.